 What to say at the start of reading text 1 Read out the name of the first text to the pupils.
-My Big Brother JJ My Big Brother JJ does not have a list of 'Useful words'.
+Lucky Duck Lucky Duck does not have a list of 'useful words'.
 Ask the pupils to look at page 5.
 There is a story on the top half of the page and some questions about it below.
 I'm going to read the story to you and then I'll explain how you should answer the questions. • Read the story on page 5 aloud to the pupils and discuss what is happening in the narrative.
 Tell the pupils to look at question a.
-Read it aloud. (a) Why was JJ looking after Jasmine?
-Mum was going to work.
-Mum was going on holiday.
-Jasmine was ill.
-Jasmine was going on holiday.
-You need to tick the box that you think is correct.
+Read it aloud. (a) Who gave the toy to Lenny? a boy his dad his gran his mum You need to tick the box that you think is correct.
 Allow the pupils time to think about the answer and then discuss the options with them.
 Encourage the pupils to read through all the choices again before making a decision.
 Tell the pupils to put a tick in the correct box in their answer booklet.
 Tell the pupils to look at question b.
-Read it aloud. (b) Who is telling the story?
+Read it aloud. (b) What toy did Lenny get?
 You need to write your answer for question b on the line.
 Give the pupils some time to think.
 You should then discuss their selections, noting different ways of expressing the correct answer and explaining that it is perfectly acceptable to use different words to explain the same idea.
-Let the pupils fill in the answer in their booklets You now have 15 minutes to finish reading the story and answer the questions on pages 6 to 10 on your own.
-You should think carefully about the answers you give on the answer lines and which boxes you tick. • After approximately 15 minutes, ask pupils to turn to page 13 of the booklet.
+Let the pupils fill in the answer in their booklets.
+You now have 15 minutes to finish reading the story and answer the questions on pages 6 to 13 on your own.
+You should think carefully about the answers you give on the answer lines and which boxes you tick. • After approximately 15 minutes, ask pupils to turn to page 15 of the booklet.

-Instructions for reading text 2: What Is A Cowboy?
+Instructions for reading text 2: The Vegetable Band